-Scouts BSA - G Troops
+SCOUTS BSA - G TROOPS

 All Scouts BSA G Troops will be welcomed in the same way as any other Scouts BSA Troop at GSR as it pertains to registration, advancement, etc. G Troops will likely share campsites with other G Troops.
 All latrines and campsite accommodations have been adjusted to meet this need.
+All latrines and showers are single stall and lockable.
+All Youth Protection Guidelines should be monitored and enforced by adult leadership within the campsite.